Analysis | Putin now among most hated world figures in recent U.S. history

 There is, admittedly, relatively little polling on some of these leaders — though when there was, it was generally when they were at their most notorious, for obvious reasons.
 Our data also unfortunately exclude some figures we’d love to include, such as Adolf Hitler, Joseph Stalin, Benito Mussolini and Pol Pot.
 Alas, the fewer pollsters we had in their times didn’t ask this question about them.

-In some cases, like Ugandan dictator Idi Amin, polls did ask what people thought of them, but not in a straight favorable-unfavorable way that allows for a direct comparison.
+In some cases, like with Ugandan dictator Idi Amin, polls did ask what people thought of them, but not in a straight favorable/unfavorable way that allows for a direct comparison.
 (Amin seems to have been modestly more popular than Putin is today shortly before his death in 1979, for what it’s worth.)

-Putin is now more unpopular in the United States than former Cuban president Fidel Castor generally was.
-He also outpaces some lesser-known figures like Syrian President Bashar al-Assad and former Iranian president Mahmoud Ahmadinejad, as well as former Yugoslavian president Slobodan Milosevic, who was viewed unfavorably 76-3 shortly before he in 1999 became the first sitting world head of state to be charged with war crimes — a prospect Putin faces.
+Putin is now more unpopular in the United States than former Cuban president Fidel Castro generally was.
+He also outpaces some lesser-known figures like Syrian President Bashar al-Assad and former Iranian president Mahmoud Ahmadinejad, as well as former Yugoslavian president Slobodan Milosevic, who was viewed unfavorably 76-to-3 shortly before he in 1999 became the first sitting world head of state to be charged with war crimes — a prospect Putin faces.

-And perhaps most interestingly, Putin is now significantly more unpopular than former Soviet president Leonid Brezhnev was in 1982.
+And perhaps most interestingly, Putin is now significantly more unpopular than Soviet President Leonid Brezhnev was in 1982.
 (Brezhnev presided over the most intense periods of the Cold War, and the poll available came a few years after the Soviet Union invaded Afghanistan.
 But Brezhnev had largely faded from public view by then and died that year.)

 It’s, of course, not at all surprising that Putin would suddenly be vastly unpopular.
 But the degree matters, including when it comes to Americans’ appetite for taking steps to combat him, including steps that could lead to higher gas prices.